 o

-Overview: South of Naples on the southwestern Florida coast, balmy, upscale Marco Island makes its home.
-It sits on an island of the same name at the northern end of the Ten Thousand Islands and is connected to the mainland via the Jolley Bridge.
-Growth began in the 1960s when developers discovered the area.
+South of Naples on the southwestern Florida coast, balmy, upscale Marco Island sits on an island of the same name at the northern end of the Ten Thousand Islands and is connected to the mainland via the Jolley Bridge.
+Growth began in the 1960s when developers arrived in the area.

 o